 There are countless web sites out there where it is clearly evident that there is no link whatsoever between the main site and the message boards.
 In some cases, users are even required to register twice: once for the main site and once for the message boards.
 Sometimes it is three times: for the site, for the message boards, and for the shopping cart.
 By providing a message boards portlet along with all of the other applications, Liferay provides a unique, integrated approach to building web sites.
 You can concentrate on building your site while Liferay does the integration work for you.

 The first tab beneath Setup is labeled General.
 Here, you can enable anonymous posting, subscribe by default, flags, ratings, and thread as question by default.
-You can also choose whether you want the message format to be BBcode or HTML and choose how long posts display on the message board.
+You can also choose whether you want the message format to be BBcode or HTML.
 Anonymous posting, subscribe by default, flags, and ratings are selected by default and the default message format is BBcode.

 Enabling Allow Anonymous Posting allows users without an account on the system to post messages to your message boards.
 Whether or not you you’ll want to do this depends on the type of community you are building.
 Allowing anonymous posting opens your site to anyone who might want to spam your forums with unwanted or off topic advertising messages.
 For this reason, most of those who implement message boards turn anonymous posting off by unchecking this box.

 Enabling the Subscribe by Default option automatically subscribes users to threads they participate in.
 Whenever a message in a thread is added or updated, Liferay sends a notification email to each user who is subscribed to the thread.